 Financial Aid and Scholarships

-Students participating in an Endicott-sponsored semester Study Abroad programs are eligible to utilize all federal, state and institutional funding.
+Students participating in a semester-long study abroad program are eligible to utilize all federal, state and institutional funding.
 Students should carefully review all information and contact the Office of Financial Aid regarding any financial aid issues.

-- Students who study abroad at Endicott's branch campus - College for International Studies (CIS) in Madrid, Spain - will receive a $3,000 scholarship
+- CISEndicott International, Madrid, Spain: Students who study at Endicott's sister campus in Madrid, Spain will receive a $3000 tuition scholarship

 - The Benjamin A. Gilman International Scholarship is open to U.S. citizen undergraduates who receive a Federal Pell Grant or will be receiving a Pell Grant.
 The program aims to support students who have been traditionally under-represented in study abroad, including but not limited to students with high financial need, students with diverse ethnic backgrounds, and students with disabilities.
 Click here to view an information video about the Gilman Scholarship Program and how to apply.